galikbence/genome_annotation/README.md

         cat hints.est.gff hints.rnaseq.intron.gff hints.rnaseq.ep.gff > hints.gff

-We can prepare varius gene models and hints file for our genome.
+We can prepare various gene models and hints file for our genome.
 We will use these files in Section 5.

   ## 3. Repeat modelling & masking